LispCookbook/cl-cookbook/os.md

 ## Accessing Environment variables

-ASDF comes with a function that'll allow you to look at Unix/Linux environment variables on a lot of different CL implementations:
+UIOP comes with a function that'll allow you to look at Unix/Linux environment variables on a lot of different CL implementations:

 ~~~lisp
 * (uiop:getenv "HOME")